-You can find craft beer and “regular” beer everywhere – you can find mixed drinks here and there – but what about something girly and fun?!
-This year – they got our backs with something they’re calling Frosé which is a white wine and peach frozen concoction.
-At $12+ it’s expensive but it does come in a fun take-home glass and is super refreshing on the hot days to come this summer.
+You can find alcoholic drinks everywhere – but what about something girly and fun?!
+This year – they got our backs with something they’re calling Frose!
+A frose is white wine and juice that is frozen.
+It’s not cheap but it’s yum and comes in a take-home glass!

 WHERE TO FIND IT: Montgomery Inn Smokehouse, Section 137

 There are so many foods at Great American Ball Park that are truly Cincinnati favorites from Skyline Chili to Frisch’s Big Boy and finally – LaRosa’s Pizza.
 It’s the pizza of Cincinnati and while I like it – it’s always better at King’s Island or at the ballpark.
 We had a kid in our group and he was hell bent on pizza.
 You’ll find piping hot cheese and pepperoni pizza by the slice at the LaRosa’s booth and it won’t disappoint!

 WHERE TO FIND IT: LaRosa’s, Sections 113, 133, 519, 523

 There are all kinds of unique sandwiches.
 I’ve had a loaded fried bologna sandwich featuring Queen City Sausage bologna, loaded up pulled pork sandwiches and many many cheeseburgers! (or make your own fried bologna)